-It is a strategically important transport route for industrial, business and tourism purposes and supports residential along its length.
+It is a strategically important transport route for industrial, business and tourism purposes and supports a sense of neighbourhoods along its length.

-However, the Corridor suffers from congestion in some areas, with up to 73,000 vehicle trips per day.
-The Corridor offers little amenity for pedestrians, bike riders and businesses and access to properties is compromised.
+However, the Corridor suffers from congestion in some areas, with up to 80,000 vehicle trips per day.
+The Corridor offers little amenity for pedestrians, cyclists and businesses and access to properties is compromised.
 These issues have significantly eroded the road's role as an Urban Corridor: a place to live and work.
 Change is needed if the full potential of the Corridor is to be realised.